-July 2, 1943: The reviews of Judy’s very first concert engagement at the Robin Hood Dell, in Philadelphia, were in and she was a hit.
+July 2, 1943: The reviews of Judy’s very first concert engagement at the Robin Hood Dell, in Philadelphia, Pennsylvania, were in and she was a hit.

 15,000 people packed the amphitheater well past its 6,500 regular capacity.
 Another 15,000 people sat on adjoining lawns, and in parking lots; another 5,000-10,000 people left when they could not get within listening distance.